alfaaarex/awesome-tweaks/README.md

 **Supported:** Windows

 **What is it?** It is an all-in-one app from Winaero.
-It will include almost all apps released by Winaero along with new tweaks and options.
+It includes almost all tweaks released by Winaero along with new options.

-**Installation:** [Click here](https://winaero.com/downloads/winaerotweaker.zip) to use the direct download link provided by WinAero.
+**Installation:** [Click here](https://winaero.com/downloads/winaerotweaker.zip) to use the direct download link provided by Winaero.

 ## 3. Lively